 The Indonesian government has introduced a series of economic reforms that ease foreign ownership of businesses.
 The country has become a sought-after destination for Chinese firms to locate their businesses, as their own market becomes increasingly saturated.
-Indonesia is also an important component of the One Belt One Road initiative, given its strategic location in Asia Pacific.
+Indonesia is also an important component of the Belt and Road Initiative, given its strategic location in Asia Pacific.

 What solutions are available in Indonesia?